chenxujin/apollospacejunk/pelican/content/pages/code.md

 The following blog posts contain more detailed descriptions of how the bot flocks work.

-<a class="btn btn-primary btn-large" href="http://charlesreid1.github.io/blog/2014/09/16/the-paradise-lost-bot-flock/">The Paradise Lost Bot Flock</a>
+<a class="btn btn-primary btn-large" href="http://charlesreid1.github.io/blog/2014/09/16/the-paradise-lost-bot-flock/">The Paradise Lost Bot Flock (Octopress post)</a>

-<a class="btn btn-primary btn-large" href="http://charlesreid1.github.io/blog/2014/05/20/the-ginsberg-bot-flock/">The Ginsberg Bot Flock</a>
+<a class="btn btn-primary btn-large" href="http://charlesreid1.github.io/blog/2014/05/20/the-ginsberg-bot-flock/">The Ginsberg Bot Flock (Octopress post)</a>

-<a class="btn btn-primary btn-large" href="http://charlesreid1.github.io/blog/2015/01/05/apollo11spacejunk/">The Apollo Space Junk Bot Flock</a>
+<a class="btn btn-primary btn-large" href="http://charlesreid1.github.io/blog/2015/01/05/apollo11spacejunk/">The Apollo Space Junk Bot Flock (Octopress post)</a>

 This describes some of the Motivation behind creating these "imaginary friends" on Twitter.